Restless legs syndromeNocturnal myoclonus; RLS; Akathisia

-- Use of certain medications such as caffeine, calcium channel blockers, lithium, or neuroleptics
+- Use certain medicines such as calcium channel blockers, lithium, or neuroleptics

-- Usually occur at night when you lie down, or sometimes during the day when you sit for long periods of time
+- Start or get worse when you lie down or sit for long periods of time

 - May last for 1 hour or longer

-- Sometimes also occur in the upper leg, feet, or arms
+- Sometimes also occur in the upper legs, feet, or arms

 Exams and Tests